How students earn the Award

 Using their online portfolio, students can decide which of their experiences are likely to demonstrate that they are developing the Award attributes.
 Their online portfolio allows them to select attributes to link to their experiences.
 This linking of attributes to experiences is what we mean by 'mapping'.

 Their portfolio of activities, experiences and attributes automatically updates in a matrix for the student, called My Imperial Award.
 We have designed a page to make it easy for Personal Tutors to see this overview for all their registered tutees.
-You can see an example of what this 'matrix' looks like on page 9 of the Student Guidance pack (PDF).
+You can see an example of what this 'matrix' looks like in the Student Guidance pack (PDF).

 When one of your students has registered for the Award you can view this matrix by logging in to the Imperial Award system.

-The pilot scheme showed that this is alien to most students, so we have created a short Reflection and Reflective Writing guide (PDF) that students should use; you may also wish to refer to this guide when giving feedback and advice.
+The pilot scheme showed that this is alien to most students, so we have created a short Reflection guide (PDF) that students should use; you may also wish to refer to this guide when giving feedback and advice.

-Personal Tutors do not assess their tutee’s statement, nor do they verify nor sign-off.
+Personal Tutors do not assess their tutee’s submissions, nor do they verify nor sign-off.
 But Personal Tutors can be invaluable at giving feedback on drafts.

-To achieve each Imperial Award stream, students need to produce a written reflective statement of no more than 4,000 characters per stream (about one page of A4) demonstrating how they meet the Imperial Award criteria in relation to each of the four attributes within that stream.
-We tend to advise that students start with a single stream, to try their hand at reflective writing.
+To achieve each Imperial Award stream, students need to produce reflective submissions of one of three types: written, video or multimedia.
+Their submission must demonstrate how they meet the Imperial Award criteria in relation to each of the four attributes within that stream.
+We tend to advise that students start with a single stream, to try their hand at demonstrating reflective thinking before attempting further streams.

-Students are encouraged to use their portfolio and the Reflection and Reflective Writing guide (PDF) before they start drafting their statements.
+Students are encouraged to use their portfolio and the Reflection guide (PDF) before they start drafting their submissions.
+Further information on the submission methods can be found on the submission information page.

 Assessment by Award assessors

-Once your student has written their short reflective statement for a particular stream, they submit it online via the Imperial Award system.
-The assessors will then determine whether the statement has met the Award criteria.
-You can see the assessment criteria on page 13 of the Student Guidance pack (PDF).
+Once your student has prepared their reflective submission for a particular stream, they submit it online via the Imperial Award system.
+The assessor will then determine whether the statement has met the Award criteria.
+You can see the assessment criteria in the Student Guidance pack (PDF).

-Personal Tutors do not have a role in the assesment process, but can volunteer to join the College-level Imperial Award assesor pool.
+Personal Tutors do not have a role in the assesment process, but can volunteer to join the College-level Imperial Award assessor pool.

 The assessors are a mix of academic and non-academic staff.
-They can decide that a student has Met, Not Met or Partially Met the criteria.
-Written feedback from the assesor panel is given to the students; they may wish to discuss this feedback with you.
+Written feedback, along with the assessment outcome, from the assesor panel is given to the students; they may wish to discuss this feedback with you.

 As a Personal Tutor, your role includes giving feedback and advice on personal development to all of your tutees, whether they are registered for the Award or not.